dbushell/dbushell-2k15/src/data/blog/2020/2020-03-bundle-a-pwa-as-an-android-app.md

 My first idea was to bundle the app using [React Native](https://reactnative.dev/).
 It's cross-platform for both Android and iOS.
 I'll admit wishful thinking here in regards to shared components with the PWA.
 It's not quite as magic as I'd hope.
 I managed to get the app running by replacing most elements with a `<View/>` or `<Text/>`.
 All the Redux logic worked without change.
 Other code relying on a browser environment needed more drastic reimplementation (or would have — I gave up.)

 I'd consider React Native if I was serious about a multi-platform app, or required native API integration.

+## Update for June 2020

+I've written a new article: ["Bubblewrap Apps in Android Studio"](/2020/06/01/bubblewrap-twa-pwa-apps-android-studio/).